GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermoPoromechanics/nonLinearThermalOedometric/Example.rst

 FieldSpecifications
 --------------------------------------------------------------------

-The applied uniform temperature is defined in following xml block:
+The uniform temperature applied to the system is defined in the following xml block:

 .. literalinclude:: ../../../../../../../inputFiles/thermoPoromechanics/ThermoElasticOedometric_base.xml
   :language: xml
   :start-after: <!-- SPHINX_FieldSpecificationImposedTemperature -->
   :end-before: <!-- SPHINX_FieldSpecificationImposedTemperatureEnd -->

-in which the temperature table is defined by
+Where the temperature table is specified by

 .. literalinclude:: ../../../../../../../inputFiles/thermoPoromechanics/ThermoElasticOedometric_base.xml
   :language: xml